 - There’s no place like home.
 You will need the court’s permission to sell any real estate Martin owns.
 You may, however, rent out his property for a term of one year or less without court permission, if doing so is in the best interest of Martin’s finances.
 If you do so, you must file a report with the court (generally within 30 days) describing the property, its value, and the terms of the rental.

 Martin may want to continue to live in the home he owns or rents.
 In that case, determine if living in his home is safe and if Martin can manage in the house.
 If needed, put in guard rails, grab bars, smoke detectors, extra lighting, and other things to help him stay at home.
 Tax credits or deductions might be available if you make the home easier to live in, but you should talk to an accountant or an attorney before claiming a credit or taking a deduction.
 Work with any other decision-makers (such as an agent under a medical power of attorney or any guardian of the person if you have not been appointed to fill this role).

 If it is not safe to live at home even with changes—or if Martin wants to move—consider other places that meet Martin’s needs.
 Try to keep him connected to people and things important to him.
 Options might be living with someone else or living in a retirement community, a senior apartment, group home, assisted living, or nursing home.
-You may need court approval for a move, and a 7-day period to allow objection may be necessary, and you may be required to notify certain family members.
+You may need court approval for a move, a 7-day period to allow objection may be necessary, and you may be required to notify certain family members.